syncfusion-content/ej2-heatmap-docs/ej2-javascript/heatmap-chart/axis.md

 {% previewsample "page.domainurl/code-snippet/heatmap/axis-cs13" %}
 {% endif %}

-### Axis labels with line breaks
+### Providing line breaks

-Axis labels with line breaks are used to improve the readability of the HeatMap by breaking the text labels on an axis into multiple lines.
+By dividing the text labels on an axis into multiple lines, axis labels with line breaks improve the readability of the HeatMap.
+Line breaks are added to the axis labels by including the < br> character in the axis label content.

 {% if page.publishingplatform == "typescript" %}